paduagroup/tutorial-conda/README.md

     conda search lmfit

-You can see the packages already installed with
+You can list the packages already installed with

     conda list

-To keep packages up-to-date use the following command regularly:
+To keep packages up-to-date issue the following command regularly:

     conda upgrade --all

 ## 4 Environments

 Environments allow different groups of packages to exist in separate spaces.
-This is useful for large packages that have many dependencies, which easily give rise to conflicts between versions of certain packages.
+This is useful for large packages that have many dependencies, which easily give rise to conflicts between versions of certain dependency packages.

 The default environment is called `base`.
 I recommend using the `base` environment for the essential Python packages such as `numpy`, `matplotlib`, `pandas` or `jupyter`.
 These, together with `lmfit` and maybe a few more tools, are enough to run the group's Python scripts.

-If you will *not* be using large computational codes, working only in the `base` environment should suffice and you can skip the rest of this section.
+If you will **not** be using large computational codes, working only in the `base` environment should suffice and you can skip the rest of this section.

 If you will be using large packages (OpenMM, Psi4) then I recommend creating a separate environment for each one.
 For example,

     conda create --name omm

-You can list your different environments with
+You can list your environments with

     conda env list

-Then install packages in your active environment as usual.

 To activate or deactivate the environment you want to work in: